Ruibin-Liu/GPU-CpHMD-Docker/README.md

 ## Step 1.
 Install [docker](https://www.docker.com/)

-### Required: A decent Nvidia GPU with the newest [nvidia driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) and [cuda10.0](https://developer.nvidia.com/cuda-10.0-download-archive) installed; you can also `bash cuda10_install.sh` to install both the driver and cuda 10.0
+### Requirements: a recent [nvidia driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) and [cuda10.0](https://developer.nvidia.com/cuda-10.0-download-archive) for your Nvidia GPU

+If you have `sudo` permission, you can install both the driver and cuda 10.0 by `sudo bash cuda10_install.sh` in Ubuntu based Linux.

+And then,

 - Install docker, docker-compose, and nvidia-docker by pasting the commands bellow on Docker supported [Ubuntu distributions](https://download.docker.com/linux/ubuntu/dists/).
 For other Linux distros, please adjust the commands accordingly.